Tashi Armstrong

 In every transition there is a gap.
 Every moment is a transition.

 The result of this three day retreat was the vipashyana -- nonreference point experience.
 Vipashyana is a sanskrit term which is translated as "clear seeing."
 The Tibetan term is "Lakthong" the "th" is a hard t sound which is aspirated.
 This term describes the result of stripping one's experience of the obscuring effect of habitual, dualistic reference point.
 Going back to my home in Brunswick, Maine with my parents felt weird in a particular way.
 This experience was unique, strange and fresh in a way I had never felt before but recognized immediately.
 Later on, as I entered into Dharma training, I began to understand this experience and how "non meditation" i.e. "touch and go training" reveals this essence of awareness as vipashyana.
 Being a yogin is all about this.
 I feel I was introduced to the nature of mind in a powerful way through this period of being alone on the island-- which was not particularly pleasant-- and re-entering my old habituated life.
 That transition was important in what I would later understand as shamatha-vipashyana training.
+To be clear, this experience happens to everyone.
+For some reason it made an impression on me.
+I probably would have forgotten it except that I met Trungpa Rinpoche and just his presence confirmed and reminded me of that earlier experience.

 Later I recognized this same experience as meeting Trungpa Rinpoche's mind-- the essence of our lineage.
 My direct lineage-- Khenpo Gangshar, Shechen Kongtrul, The Regent, and The Vidyadhara, they knew this experience and they transmitted it as the essence of realization.
 Their teachings met me there and guided me.
 They continue to guide me.